ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 Within the Manifold Reader, Texts serve as a base, onto which Resource annotations and reader engagements can be layered.

-Manifold *is not* an authoring platform.
-Thus, Texts are meant to be prepared outside the system and then added to Projects for display and engagement in the Manifold Reader.

 ## Managing Project Texts

 Because Texts belong to Projects, they are managed from the parent Project’s “Texts” pane in the backend.
 Within this view, you can add Texts to the Project, create Text categories, assign Texts to those categories, change the order of Texts, edit Texts, and delete Texts.